sylphxltd/zen/packages/rapid-signal-preact/README.md

 # @rapid/signal-preact

-Preact integration for Zen Signals with auto-unwrap and lifecycle management.
+Preact integration for Rapid Signals with auto-unwrap and lifecycle management.

 ## Installation